 The Publicize feature adds a new section to your Publish box …

-(As soon as you publish, your new content is automatically shared online.)
+(As soon as you publish, your posts are automatically distributed online.)

 CommentLuv